Adam Andersson

-Carl Adam Andersson (born 11 November 1996) is a Swedish footballer who plays as a left-back.
-He is the twin brother of Joel Andersson who plays for FC Midtjylland.
+Carl Adam Andersson (born 11 November 1996) is a Swedish footballer who plays as a left-back for Allsvenskan club Örgryte IS.
+He is the twin brother of Joel Andersson who plays for PFC Ludogorets Razgrad.

 Career

-On February 3, 2025, it was confirmed that Andersson would return to Denmark as he signed with Danish Superliga club Lyngby Boldklub on an agreement lasting initially until June 2025.
+On 3 February 2025, it was confirmed that Andersson would return to Denmark as he signed for Superliga club Lyngby Boldklub on an agreement lasting until June 2025.
 He left the club at the end of the contract.

+On 22 June 2026, Andersson signed a two-and-a-half-year contract with Örgryte IS.

 International

 Adam Andersson made his debut for the Sweden men's national football team on 8 January 2019 in a friendly against Finland, as a 64th-minute substitute for Jonathan Augustinsson.